What is Stress Testing in Software Testing?

 - Stress testing makes sure that the system recovers after failure.

-- It checks whether the system works under the abnormal conditions.
+- It checks whether the system works under abnormal conditions.

-- It ensures to display appropriate error message when the system is under stress.
+- It ensures the display of appropriate error messages when the system is under stress.

 - It verifies that unexpected failures do not cause security issues.